Views expressed by the host on this program documented to be almost always right 99.7% of the time Rush Limbaugh with talent on the loan from God.

 Some of the old ways of gender relations might have made sense in a particular setting, right?

-It was based on the idea that women had their own compounds, they had their own land, and so they were empowered in that area to be self-sufficient.
+And so they were empowered in that area to be self-sufficient.

 All right.

-Now, no, wait, wait a second now.
+Now, wait a second now.

 Let's just take this phrase by phrase, because this is not hard to diagram.